-How do you adapt your workout for joint soreness and injuries?
+Should you stop training when you are injured?
+How do you adapt your workout to joint soreness and injuries?
 If your knees, back, or shoulders are sore, you may wonder whether you should continue with your workouts.
-Bear in mind that anyone that exercises regularly and intensely will eventually suffer an injury.
+But, remember, anyone who exercises regularly and intensely will eventually suffer an injury.

-You should always check with your doctor to see if it is safe for you to exercise.
+The first step to adapting your workout for joint soreness and injuries is checking with your doctor to see if it is safe to exercise.
 If you have torn muscles or fractured bones, remaining active can exacerbate these issues.
-Your physician will probably advise you to take it easy on the heavyweights and limit your high-impact exercises.
+Your physician will probably advise you to take it easy on the heavyweights and limit your high-affected exercises.
 Once you are cleared to train, it’s time to plan your alternate approaches to fitness.

 Swimming − Swimming is an excellent option for injured athletes.
 As water supports most of your body weight, there is little to no impact on your joints.
-Laps and sprints can provide an excellent cardiopulmonary workout while also training your arms, core, and legs.
+Laps and sprints can provide an excellent cardiopulmonary workout while training your arms, core, and legs.
 Your entire body gets a great workout from swimming, and it should be your first choice as an alternate training program.
-However, it may not be the best option if you have a chest or shoulder injury until you reach your recovery’s rehabilitation phase.
+However, it may not be the best option if you have a chest or shoulder injury until you reach your recovery rehabilitation phase.

 Rowing − Using a rowing machine is a great way to exercise your entire body through an injury.
 Start with light resistance to avoid aggravating any preexisting leg injury.
 If your upper body is damaged, the steady, circular motion shouldn’t put too much stress on your joints.
 When exercising through an injury, always start slowly.